ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 I believe you.
 I really do.

-“You’ve always been incredibly smart and outspoken, which make you stand out from the crowd.
+“You’ve always been incredibly smart and outspoken, which makes you stand out from the crowd.
 And I like the rabbits you gave me.
 I’ve also kept your painting.”

-“I’ve always wanted to go with you to Yúnmèng, and do all those things you’ve told me.
-I know that you have your own reasons for acting the way you do.
+“I’ve always wanted to go with you to Yúnmèng and do all those things you’ve told me.
+I know that you have your reasons for acting the way you do.
 Can we work out together to find a solution?”

-Lán Zhàn, I beg you, no more talking
+Lán Zhàn, I beg you, no more talking.

 “Wèi Yīng, no matter what the road ahead holds, I am willing to face it with you.”